 Credit will not be given for both this course and PHIL 1001.
 Major works on such themes as appearance and reality, human nature, nature of knowledge, relation of mind and body, right and good, existence of God, and freedom and determinism.

-No special background presupposed.
 Formal and informal reasoning; introduction to propositional logic; formal and informal fallacies; scientific reasoning.
+No special background is presupposed.

 Classical and recent theories of obligation and value, including works of philosophers such as Plato, Aristotle, Kant, Hume, and Nietzsche; topics including freedom, rights, justification of moral judgments.